How to Analyze Blood Glucose Meter Data

 Steps to Analyzing Your Blood Glucose Data

-By using apps or being able to see your data online, you may be able to view trends and daily patterns to give you better insight into your blood sugar more than just your weekly or monthly averages on your meter.
-Does the manufacturer of your meter have an app?
+By using apps or seeing your data online, you may be able to view trends and daily patterns to give you better insight into your blood sugar more than just your weekly or monthly averages on your meter.
+Does the manufacturer of your meter have an app or computer software?
 If so, you may want to download it, especially if you’re the kind of person who doesn’t like to keep a physical logbook.
-Apps like the Accu-Chek Connect app — which is pairable with Apple and Android — allow you to see patterns in your blood glucose, send your results to a parent or caregiver, and it has a bolus advisor to calculate insulin doses after it’s activated by your doctor.
-Check your personal app to see what other features they have.
+Apps like mySugr — which is available on Apple and Android — allow you to see patterns in your blood glucose, send your results via email to your care team, and it has an estimated A1c after importing your blood sugar levels 3 times a day for 7 days.
+No more surprises at your doctor visits!

 Try Another Diabetes-Tracking App

-If you prefer to use another way to track your glucose data, there are other apps available for you.
-Apps like mySugr make it easy to log your blood sugar, insulin doses, carbs, and more.
-If you have an Accu-Chek Guide Me meter, you can wirelessly sync it with mySugr.
-Other apps like Glooko, Glucose Buddy, and Glucose Companion are apps with similar features, premium upgrades, and other features such as setting reminders to check blood sugar, visit the doctor, and export readings to a chart.
+You don’t need to be an expert in your data.
+In addition to charts and graphs, many diabetes-tracking applications will give you some really cool features to allow technology to see patterns and trends that may not be visible to you.
+Apps like mySugr make it easy to log your blood sugar, carbs, and more.
+If you have an Accu-Chek Guide Me meter, you can wirelessly sync it with mySugr.² Other apps like Glooko, Glucose Buddy, and Glucose Companion are apps with similar features, premium upgrades, and other features such as setting reminders to check blood sugar, visit the doctor, and export readings to a chart.

-Disclaimer: This content was published in partnership with Roche, the makers of Accu-Chek products, a Founding Partner of Beyond Type 2.
+This content was published in partnership with Roche Diabetes Care, the maker of Accu-Chek® products, a Founding Partner of Beyond Type 2.